jurajtrappl/Travel-Europe/README.md

 #### 1. Input
 The data for the map is stored in a text file in a specific format.
 The format must be strict because the map is parsed by regexes.
 The file can be segmented into three main parts, countries, cities and roads.
-Before every part, there is a number indicated how many lines are there for each part.
+Before every part, there is a number indicating how many lines are there for each part.
 This is the reason why this class has the only global variable in this project.

 #### 2. Map